Who’s on strike today? Every date of every UK walkout in 2023

 “We will not give up and hope that the RMT will return to the table with a more realistic appreciation of the situation.”

-The Communication Workers’ Union, representing postal workers, is also at odds with Royal Mail over its members’ wages, leading to walkouts at a time when the public will be shopping for Christmas presents online and relying on deliveries more than ever.
+The Communication Workers’ Union, representing postal workers, is also at odds with Royal Mail over its members’ wages.

 Royal Mail says it has “well-developed contingency plans” in place but “cannot fully replace the daily efforts of our frontline workforce,” assuring customers it would be “doing what we can to keep services running” while warning that the strikes are “likely to cause you some disruption”.